anaelorlinski/OpenWrt-NanoPi-R2S-R4S-Builds/README.md

 ## OpenWrt Builds for NanoPi R2S & NanoPi R4S
 Automated builds of OpenWrt for FriendlyARM NanoPi R2S & R4S boards

+⚠️ Since OpenWrt 23.05, those devices are supported by vanilla OpenWrt.
+You might want to use regular builds instead of this one, especially if you plan to add extra kernel modules for usb wifi support.

 Other Models : [R5S](https://github.com/anaelorlinski/OpenWrt-NanoPi-R5S-Builds/)